Azure-Samples/azure-iot-edge-identity-translation-lite/docs/stepbystep.md

 2. Configure the local environment settings:
     - Create a new .env file (or rename the supplied `.env.temp` one)
     - Copy the variables from `.env.temp` and fill in the Azure Container registry username, password and login server with the values you retrieved above.
-3. Login into the server with docker, open the Terminal in Visual Studio Code: `docker login [your_acr].azurecr.io -p "[YOURPWD]" -u itmdocsarc`
+3. Login into the server with docker, open the Terminal in Visual Studio Code: `docker login [acr-name].azurecr.io -p "[acr-password]" -u [acr-username]`
 4. Review the deployment template `deployment.debug.template.json`.
 This one contains three custom modules:
     - Identity Translation Module (`itm`): this is the core of the solution taking care of doing identity translation, sending a creation message to the cloud (for provisioning and child device assignment), and some caching of messages while the device is under creation.
     - Protocol Translation Module `ptm`: this is a sample that reads messages from an MQTT Mosquitto broker installed on the Edge as an additional module.
 It puts messages into edgeHub for further processing by the Identity Translation module.